-Consolidated excise taxes of the Group more than doubled to \$\mathbb{P}48.6\$ million in 2018 from \$\mathbb{P}20.1\$ million in 2017 due to the increase in the excise tax rate from 2% to 4% of the net revenue, beginning January 1, 2018 as provided for in the Tax Reform for Acceleration and Inclusion (TRAIN) program of the government.
+Consolidated excise taxes of the Group more than doubled to $\mathbb{P}97.1$ million in 2018 from $\mathbb{P}37.2$ million in 2017 due to the increase in the excise tax rate from 2% to 4% of the net revenue, beginning January 1, 2018 as provided for in the Tax Reform for Acceleration and Inclusion (TRAIN) program of the Philippine government.
+The higher net revenue also contributed to the higher excise tax in 2018 compared to 2017.